Casa Forma Welcomes You To The Ultimate Luxury Interior Design Blog

 Designs trends come and go.
-Inflatable furniture, avocado bathrooms, pine cladding and stencil borders were all popular once.
+Avocado bathrooms, inflatable furniture, stencil borders and pine cladding were all popular once upon a time.
 Thankfully, these hideous trends are now relegated to a time taste forgot and we can quietly move on.

 Of course, there is nothing wrong with working with the latest design trends, but unless you have the time and budget to redesign your home every few months, it is far better to create a timeless interior décor scheme.
 Timeless means it won’t go out of fashion.
 Instead, your home will stay tasteful and stylish for an indefinite period of time, which is more than can be said for textured ceilings and shag-pile carpet in the bathroom.
 To help you get started, here are ten steps to creating a timeless design theme for your home or commercial interior.